Maple Sugaring Season in VermontMarch 7, 2019

 How to celebrate Vermont’s sweetest season

 Hoping to see syrup made first-hand?
-Vermont Maple Open House Weekend is a state-wide event to celebrate maple season, March 23 – 24, 2019.
+Vermont Maple Open House Weekend is a state-wide event in late-March celebrating the maple season.
 Sugarhouses across the state will be open for visitors.
 Visit one sugarhouse or stop by several.
 No two sugarhouses are the same, but everywhere you’ll find fresh syrup and a happy gathering of young and old.

 About the author